Your Guide to Northwest Winter Vegetables

 Brussels sprouts are experiencing resurgence in popularity, perhaps because cooks are discovering how to prepare these little crucifers in ways that highlight their unique, nutty flavor.
 The key is to cook them quickly.
 If left on heat too long they will produce the cabbage-y smell and mushy texture that made generations of kids miserable.
 Start by cutting each sprout into smaller pieces, which allow for faster cooking time and ensure they don’t become smelly and soft.

-Recipe ideas: For those who have yet to experience a well-cooked sprout, try Simple Roasted Brussels Sprouts.
-If you want to be a bit more adventurous, try Brussels Sprouts with Bacon, Hazelnuts and Balsamic.
+Recipe ideas: For those who have yet to experience a well-cooked sprout, try roasting them.
+It takes a pour of olive oil and a sprinkle of salt.
+Shake it all together and put it in the oven at 400 degrees for 30 minutes or until the leaves get as crispy as you like.
+If you want to be a bit more adventurous, add bacon, hazelnuts and balsamic.
 You only need a small amount of bacon to impart a rich, meaty taste.

 Cauliflower – The Most Nutritious White Veggie